 Triumph is passionate about understanding how human behavior influences our world.
 Whether it be global macroeconomics or neural networks, he is fascinated by how complex systems work, as well as how our own behavior can help create, sustain, and break these systems.
 He is currently pursuing a Bachelor’s degree in Economics and Psychology at McGill University, attempting to design an interdisciplinary approach to better understand all the quirks that make us human.
 He has experience in non-profit consulting, journalism, and research.
 Outside of work, you can find Triumph playing bass guitar, gardening, or down at a local basketball court.

-Katie MacIntosh is an Analyst and Associate Editor at The Decision Lab.
+Katie MacIntosh is Lead Editor at The Decision Lab.
 She is interested in the intersection of behavioral science, culture, and new communication technologies.
 Before joining The Decision Lab, she contributed to research on the neurochemical bases of memory and the social psychology of the internet.
 An aspiring polyglot, she has studied a number of languages, including as an exchange student in Germany, Japan, and South Korea.
 Katie graduated from the University of Toronto with a Bachelor of Science in psychology and linguistics.

 Kaylee is a research and teaching assistant at the University of Calgary in the areas of finance, entrepreneurship, and workplace harassment.
 Holding international experience in events, marketing, and consulting, Kaylee hopes to use behavioral research to help individuals at work.
 She is particularly interested in the topics of gender, leadership, and productivity.
 Kaylee completed her Bachelor of Commerce degree from the Haskayne School of Business at the University of Calgary.